 9. Set a good example

 Recycling is contagious.
-The more your colleagues, tenants or employees see you or the management team recycle, the more they will realize that their building/company takes sustainability seriously, and will follow.
+The more your colleagues, tenants or employees see you or the management team recycle, the more they will realize that their building/company takes waste reduction and sustainability seriously, and will follow.

-10. Make sure your cleaning and maintenance crews are trained to handle waste and recycling properly
+10. Make sure your cleaning staff and janitorial/maintenance crews are trained to handle waste and recycling properly

 11. Make sure your recycling, trash and composting bins are placed in the most convenient locations